 You can talk about classes or fun memories from freshman year while walking, then eat your food and enjoy each other’s jokes and a nice frozen treat, while getting to know each other.

-Plus, bowling or miniature golf add competition.
+Plus, bowling or miniature golfing add competition.
 The winner can brag all night, and you can laugh about weird shots made by your girlfriend.
 Games add effortless conversation, and everyone can go home happy from a fun-filled day.

 Often, specials at fast food restaurants help save money, and entertainment centers, such as Malibu Grand Prix and Andretti Indoor Karting and Games, can save on expenses through package deals, too.